Skip to content

 Cloud-Optimised GeoTIFF writer.

-Writes a pyramids Dataset to a COG file using GDAL's built-in COG driver.
+Thin convenience wrapper that delegates to pyramids' Dataset.to_cog, the canonical COG writer.
 COG is the standard cloud-native format for raster data: internally tiled, internally overviewed, and indexable by HTTP range requests — the foundation of every modern STAC-based pipeline.
+Reach for dataset.to_cog(...) directly when you need the full option matrix (overviews, blocksize, tiling scheme, reprojection, etc.).

 Parameters: